akanksha260991/bs_docs_revamp_content/app_automate/appium/set-up-your-test/select-automation-engine.md

 # Select the Automation Engine

-Appium provides a series of capabilities that you can set for the Appium version you are running.
-Appium server on the BrowserStack will receive all the capabilities you set on the client side.
-You can also use BrowserStack specific capabilities to configure your tests.

-Below is the BrowserStack Capability to set the Automation Engine to use for your Appium Test:
+There are certain BrowserStack specific capabilities available to configure your test.
+You can set the Automation Engine to use for your Appium Tests.

 ### automationName
-Set the automation engine to use.
-The options available are UIAutomator2, XCUITest, Appium.
+In order to set the automation engine, use the capability **automationName**.
+The options available for it are UIAutomator2, XCUITest, Appium.
 The Default for Android is UIAutomator2 and Default for iOS is XCUITest.
+Here is an example to use the capability:

+> "automationName" : "UIAutomator2"